Cost & Payments

 Water visibility on the Silver Bank varies daily, but averages from 40 to 60ft around the mooring area with occasional particles suspended in the water.
 The wind, swells, and slight current cause run-off from the coral which determines the amount of visibility.
 As a whole, the Silver Bank has patchy visibility.
 The average water depth is approximately 80–90ft.
 Wind can impede whale watching, so weather will dictate the quality of activity with the whales.

-A soft-in-water encounter is passive, non-aggressive floating at the surface, in mask, fins, and snorkel, allowing the humpback whales to develop an interest in you.
+A soft in-water encounter is passive, non-aggressive floating at the surface, in mask, fins, and snorkel, allowing the humpback whales to develop an interest in you.
 The key is to find a cooperative, tolerant, or curious whale to meet in the water calmly and peacefully on its terms, to experience a rare and treasured encounter between you and that individual.
 With hundreds of voyages under their belt, our guides can interpret the behaviors of the humpbacks and tell us how to react to them above and below the water.
 Following instructions is key to successful interactions.

-Each morning you depart on two well-stocked tenders for full days of whale observations both above and below water.
+Each morning you depart on two well-stocked rotating tenders for full days of whale observations both above and below water.
 Activity on the Silver Bank runs in cycles, so you’ll have slack periods that vary from day to day.
 Typically, you return to the ship for lunch but if you experience extraordinary activity, expect to eat lunch on the tenders.
 If you return to the ship for lunch, you will go back out for the afternoon action, returning to the ship in time for dinner.

 Don’t let a fear of seasickness scare you away!
 Our vessel is moored in calm water for the duration of the week, and rarely does someone get seasick while in the tenders we watch whales from daily.
-The voyages to and from the Silver Bank are usually the only time motion-sensitive travelers take medication, and our voyage out is during the evening, so most sleep through it.
+The voyages to and from the Silver Bank are usually the only time motion-sensitive travelers may have issues, and our voyage out is during the evening, so most sleep through it.
 Although you will eventually acquire your “sea legs”, bring seasickness medication.
 As with all medications, do your own research and consult with your doctor before taking any drugs (even if they are over-the-counter) and especially if you are taking other drugs.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.

 Read our current Terms and Conditions.